ExCL-Docs/excl-user-docs/excl-support/backup.md

 ## Backup

-User files (home directories) are stored on an ZFS-based NFS server, and are generally available to all ExCL systems (there are exceptions for operational and security reasons; if you trip over something please let [excl-help@ornl.gov](mailto:excl-help@ornl.gov) know).
+User files (home directories) are stored on an ZFS-based NFS server, and are generally available to all ExCL systems (there are exceptions for operational and security reasons; if you trip over something please [open a support request](https://www.excl.ornl.gov/support-request/)).
 The `/noback/<user>` facility is no longer supported and is not being created for new users accounts.
-Files already in the `/noback` hierarchy will not be affected; if you would like assistance in moving these files to your home directory please let [excl-help@ornl.gov](mailto:excl-help@ornl.gov) know.
+Files already in the `/noback` hierarchy will not be affected; if you would like assistance in moving these files to your home directory please [open a support request](https://www.excl.ornl.gov/support-request/).
 Space available to /noback is limited.

 {% hint style="danger" %}
 While our file server, backup file server, and ORNL-provided tape backup are quite robust, ExCL does not have formally supported backups.
 Please store important files in source control, for example using git with gitlab or github.
-Important data (if any) should be duplicated elsewhere; contact excl-help@ornl.gov for assistance.
+Important data (if any) should be duplicated elsewhere; [open a support request](https://www.excl.ornl.gov/support-request/) for assistance.
 {% endhint %}

 ExCL uses ZFS with snapshots.
 Zrepl (<https://zrepl.github.io/>) handles both automated snapshot generation and file system replication.
 Snapshots are taken hourly, and ExCL file systems are replicated to the back up (old FS00) fileserver.